Our Top 10: The Expert’s List of Project Management Methodologies

 What Is It?

 The role of CPM managers is to create connected, sequential strings of tasks – these form the critical path which must be followed for successful completion of the project.
-The idea is to focus resources at the areas of highest priority by explicitly specifying task dependencies, thereby avoiding bottlenecks and reducing delays throughout the project.
+The idea is to focus resources at the areas of the highest priority by explicitly specifying task dependencies, thereby avoiding bottlenecks and reducing delays throughout the project.

 - PROS – CPM is ideal for complex projects, with team members whose skills and tasks overlap.
 By mapping the duration of all activities and their interdependencies, task scheduling becomes very efficient.

-- CONS – The Critical Path method is not well-suited to small projects with narrow skillsets or fast turnaround times.
+- CONS – The Critical Path Method is not well-suited to small projects with narrow skillsets or fast turnaround times.
 In addition, proper implementation means a lack of flexibility compared to other methodologies.

 Who Should be Using Critical Path?